-Malt beverages in the "made with" labeling category must be overseen by a certifier/ACA, who will verify that the malt beverage meets all appropriate specifications in the USDA organic regulations.
-At least 70 percent of the ingredients must be certified organic, but other agricultural ingredients (e.g., hops) are not required to be organic.
+Spirits in the "made with" labeling category must be overseen by a certifier/ACA, who will verify that the spirits meet all appropriate specifications in the USDA organic regulations.
+At least 70 percent of the ingredients must be certified organic, but other agricultural ingredients (e.g., flavoring agents) aren't required to be organic.
 Non-agricultural ingredients must be specifically allowed on the National List.
-Below is an example of an acceptable label for a malt beverage meeting all requirements in the "made with organic" category:
+Below is an example of an acceptable label for spirits meeting all requirements in the "made with organic " category: